 Warm water exercises provide excellent benefits for people with arthritis.
 Warm water provides soothing relief for sore muscles and helps support the body while the joints are moved through the range of motion.
 When you immerse your body in warm water your body temperature rises which causes your blood vessels to dilate and increases circulation.

 Walking is another good activity for arthritis sufferers.
-Walking strengthens the bones and also helps keep the joints flexible.
+Walking should be part of everyone’s healthy aging plan because it strengthens the bones and also helps keep the joints flexible.
 With spring just around the corner, walking provides the perfect opportunity to enjoy the outdoors and explore the wonders of nature.

 If you are among the 50 million Americans who suffer from arthritis, it’s time to get moving.
 Don’t be tempted to give in to a sedentary lifestyle because inactivity is your worst enemy.
-Make exercise a central part of your overall arthritis management plan so you can maximize your mobility and keep your pain at bay.
+Make exercise a central part of your overall arthritis management plan so you can maximize your mobility and keep your pain at bay and set yourself on the path to aging healthy.